Frequently Asked Questions

 That said, prerequisites are self-monitored by you the student.

-You can “meet” a prerequisite by reading about the technique in the manual and trying the basic instructions for that focus technique on your own for a couple of your sit sessions.
+You can “meet” a prerequisite by reading about the suggested readings and trying the basic instructions for that focus technique on your own for a couple of your sit sessions.

 Others might feel more prepared by taking a “Foundations” session or two before practicing it on their own or advancing to Drill, Sharpening, or Applications emphases